-Our fourth program based on the GeneTAC® platform is focused on HD.
-We are currently conducting preclinical studies on promising HD GeneTAC® candidate molecules.
-We have observed reduced mutant huntingtin (mtHTT) mRNA and protein and preservation of wild type huntingtin (wtHTT) in HD patient cells after treatment with our HD GeneTAC® candidate molecules.
-In in vivo studies in zQ175DN mice, an animal model of HD, we observed a reduction of over 50% in mtHTT mRNA and protein in the brain striatum after eight weeks of systemic administration of our HD GeneTAC® candidate molecules.
-In the same study, wtHTT mRNA and protein levels were shown to be preserved after treatment with our HD GeneTAC® candidate molecules.
-We plan to continue to evaluate these HD candidate molecules in nonclinical studies.
-The final development candidate will be based on the molecules that perform favorably in relevant studies.
+Our third program based on the GeneTACTM platform is focused on HD.
+We are currently conducting preclinical studies on two promising HD GeneTACTM candidate molecules, candidate molecule 1 and candidate molecule 2.
+We have observed reduced mutant HTT (mtHTT) mRNA and protein and preservation of wild type HTT (wtHTT) in HD patient cells after treatment with our HD GeneTACTM candidate molecules.
+In in vivo studies in zQ175DN mice, an animal model of HD, we observed a reduction of over 50% in mtHTT RNA and protein in the brain striatum after eight weeks of systemic administration of our HD GeneTACTM candidate molecules.
+In the same study, wtHTT mRNA and protein levels were shown to be preserved after treatment with our HD GeneTACTM candidate molecules.
+Our HD GeneTACTM candidate molecules were shown to be well tolerated in rodents and NHPs at all doses tested.
+We believe these data support the potential for our HD GeneTACTM candidate molecules in nonclinical studies and expect to nominate one of them as a development candidate.